rudimedia/polisci-ish/readme.md

 **Abstract transformation**

-For transforming the abstracts into something mildly entertaining, the transformer (ha, ha, ha...) model mistral 7b is used.
+For transforming the abstracts into something mildly entertaining, the transformer model mistral 7b accessed through Ollama is used.
+Make sure you have ollama installed on your system and have pulled `mistral:7b`.
+You can use any model for this, just change the model variable assignment in `dev.ipynb`.

 **Dashboard**